hmahmood2351/hello-world/README.md

 ## The Business Requirement

 Keeping it simple, the requirement is to configure all networking devices on the topology below (showing a LAN at a branch site) with the MOTD (message of the day) banner being set to "Hello World!".
+That's the baseline as to which success is measured for this project.

 ## Logical Topology